 And, What About Digital Versions of the Games?

 Furthermore, many digital versions of retro games are cheaper than physical copies, especially when it comes to rarer titles.
-Generally speaking, digital games only cost a few dollars, whereas a physical copy of a popular game may cost more than $20.
+Generally, digital games only cost a few dollars, whereas a physical copy of a popular game may cost more than $20.
 Sealed copies of retro games cost hundreds or even thousands of dollars.
 You do not need to break your bank with digital games.

 Whether you opt for the original versions of retro games or the multitude of other options available with you will depend on what kind of a gamer you are.